28 Proven Restaurant Marketing Ideas to Drive More Sales

 In fact, a few simple changes can make a huge difference.
 That’s where the 80/20 rule comes in: 20% of the tweaks you make will drive 80% of the results.

-Automating your marketing and SEO can also make it easier to execute your restaurant marketing efforts without getting overwhelmed.
-So with that, here are my top restaurant marketing ideas that help you gain more new customers:
+Automating your marketing and SEO can also help you easily execute your restaurant marketing efforts without getting overwhelmed.
+So with that, here are my top promotional ideas that will help you gain more new customers:

 5. Make it easy for customers to find you